Northteq/Creekridge_Portal/README.md

 6. Run ANT clean and ANT compile targets.
 7. If you are having issues, go to service.xml and right click >  Liferay > Build Services (do NOT build WSSD!)

-Alternative to steps 2-4 using Eclipse:
+Alternative to steps 2-4 from above using Eclipse:
 ----------------------------------------
 Note: Steps 2-4 from above can also be done from Eclipse using the following steps: